open-telemetry/opentelemetry-cpp/docs/prometheus-exporter-design.md

     /**
      * Constructor.
      */
-    PrometheusExporter(Exposer &exposer) {
+    PrometheusExporter(std::string &address) {
         // 1.
 Initialize and set a PrometheusCollector
         // 2.
-Register this collector (collectable) to exposer }
+Register the exporter to an exposer at the given address
+        // 3.
+Binds to a PrometheusCollector instance }

     /*